pnp/List-Formatting/view-samples/chronological-format/README.md

 # Chronological Format

 ## Summary
-This sample formats your SharePoint list view to look like a chronological order.
+This sample formats your view to look like a chronological timeline.
 This view is responsive.

 chronological-format.json